webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 TS2307: Cannot find module './config/config-APP_TARGET'.
 ```

-To correct this issue, you'll need to create an additional file to satisfy the compiler without breaking the
+To resolve this situation, you'll need to create an additional file to satisfy the compiler without breaking the
-NormalModuleReplacementPlugin:
+NormalModuleReplacementPlugin.
+Add the following file to your project:

 __config/config-APP_TARGET.ts__